iurisman/rust-dust/README.md

    = help: trait `DerefMut` is required to modify through a dereference, but it is not implemented for `Rc<rc::DequeNode<E>>`
 ```
 The reason for the error is that the `Rc` type follows Rust's general principle that shared references
 are immutable.
-Conveniently, there's a white fortepiano in the bushes: the docs for `Rc` feature
+Conveniently, the docs for `Rc` feature this suggestion:
-this excerpt:

 > Shared references in Rust disallow mutation by default, and Rc is no exception:
 > you cannot generally obtain a mutable reference to something inside an Rc.